vxnuaj/LABS/README.md

 ### This is my Training Grounds 🎧.

-**Goal:** Increase technical skillsets as a means of training myself to contribute to the future of humanity at the [bleeding edge of technology](https://en.wikipedia.org/wiki/Technological_singularity) and the [beginning of infinity](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity)
+**Goal:** Increase technical skillsets as a means of training myself to contribute to the future of humanity at the [bleeding edge of technology](https://en.wikipedia.org/wiki/Technological_singularity) and the [beginning of infinity](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity).

 As I build and ship projects, there are specific engineering skillsets which I'll be working on.

-The code I write and learnings I gain whilst I'm gaining these skillsets will be written in this GIT repo.
+The code I write and learnings I takeaway whilst I'm gaining these skillsets will be written in this GIT repo.

-I'll be hosting my obsidian vault in this repo as well (soon)

 I'll be adding as I go :)